LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nike-vomita-3konika-longtale-edt-evel-records/index.md

   Barcelona-based producer Nike Vomita features on the 5th instalment of the Adipem Fex Series, with a largerange of rhythms and tonal explorations.
 On 3KONIKA (longtale Edt.), first track of the EP, the uptempo breaksflirt with delicate, ghostly pads over a rug of fluctuating bassline.
-From Nike Vomita&#39;s Rrose EP on EVEL Records.
+From Nike Vomita;s Rrose EP on EVEL Records.
 Out 01.10 on [...]Read More...
 published: true
 tags: premiere
 featured: false